-People with intellectual disabilities have high rates of preventable health conditions, including hypertension, high cholesterol, obesity, and cardiovascular disease.i Increased participation in fitness and wellness activities can improve their overall health and well-being.i,ii However, people with intellectual disabilities are less likely to engage in health promotion activities, and many fitness and wellness organizations do not know how to effectively serve this population and how to support the inclusion of people with intellectual disabilities in their programs.iii,iv
+People with intellectual disabilities (ID) have high rates of preventable health conditions, including hypertension, high cholesterol, obesity, and cardiovascular disease.
+Increased participation in fitness and wellness activities can improve their overall health and well-being.
+However, people with ID are less likely to engage in health promotion activities, and many fitness and wellness organizations do not know how to effectively serve this population and how to support the inclusion of people with ID in their programs.

 WHY YOU SHOULD CARE